Introduction

 Source: International Energy Agency, The Role of Critical Minerals in Clean Energy Transitions, NTree International

-Commodity in focus – Wheat
+Commodity in focus – Copper

-Source: Data as of 30 June 2023.
+Source: Data as of 28 March 2024.
 Market Access, Bloomberg.

 How to invest